 what is a charcuterie board?

-A charcuterie board is truly an art of arranging cured meats accompanied by cheeses, fruits, nuts, sauces and finger foods on a platter or board.
-From a simple board to enjoy with your family in the evening or a fancy one that fits an entire table at parties – this is true culinary art.
+A charcuterie board is the art of arranging cured meats accompanied by cheeses, fruits, nuts, sauces, and finger foods on a platter or board.
+From a simple board to enjoy with your family in the evening to a fancy one that fits an entire table at parties – this is true culinary art.

 How is Charcuterie Pronounced?

-Though it sounds like a long complex word, it is not at all.
+Though it sounds like a long, complex word, it is not.
 You pronounce it just as it sounds shahr-KOO-tuh–ree.

 |Another name for a charcuterie board would be a meat and cheese board.|